-Using direct citations in your academic paper is the best way of substantiating your thoughts with solid proof and enhancing the credibility of your arguments.
+Using direct citations in your academic paper or extended essays topics is the best way of substantiating your thoughts with solid proof and enhancing the credibility of your arguments.
 In addition to that, quotes are also very useful for proving the subject or the thesis of your essay.
 Nevertheless, your paper won’t be taken seriously unless you use citations adequately.
 To do so, you can either use the MLA quoting style or go for the APA style.
 Keep in mind that unless you mention the original writer when including a citation, your work will be regarded as plagiarized.
 After you insert the citations in your paper, you need to add a bibliography section at the very end.
 If wish to find out how to add citations to an academic paper, read on.
 We’ve listed out all of the steps you need to take to use the MLA and APA quotation styles.

 When using the MLA (Modern Language Association) formatting style in an essay, you need to indicate the writer’s name, as well as the number of the page you've taken the material from (for printed sources).
 When quoting poems, the number of the page will be replaced by verses.
 As opposed to APA style, you aren’t required to mention the year of the citation in the paper itself.
 However, you still have to mention the date in a comprehensive bibliography section at the end of the paper.1.
 Quoting brief fragments.

 When using the MLA style, a fragment that includes less than 4 lines of narration or 3 verses of a poem is regarded as short.
 In case you wish to include such a citation, you have to take the following steps: 1) use double quotes on the fragment, 2) mention the writer’s last name, and 3) indicate the number of the page.
 When it comes to the writer’s last name, you have two options: you can either mention it before the citation or add it in brackets after the citation.
 The number of the page, which has to be placed at the end of the quote, doesn’t need to be accompanied by the letter “p” or any other symbol.